OPM/ResInsight-UserDocumentation/content/Wells-and-Completions/WellPaths.md

     5507	4638.5	1628.6	1628.6

-### Trajectory Files are Referenced
+### Well Path Files are Referenced
-The trajectory data is not copied into the ResInsight project as such.
+The well path data is not copied into the ResInsight project as such.
 The project file only stores the file path, and the next time you open the project, ResInsight will try to read the well data from the file again.

 {{% notice info %}}
-If the well trajectory file is changed and you would like a running ResInsight to update accordingly, you will need to delete all the well trajectories that emerge from that file, and import it again.
+If the well path file is changed and you would like a running ResInsight to update accordingly, you will need to delete all the well paths that emerge from that file, and import it again.
 {{% /notice %}}

 ## Importing from SSI-Hub (Internal Statoil Web-service)

 In order to import from SSI-Hub, a project file must be present and stored to file.
 All imported well paths from the web service will be stored relative to this project file location.
 If no project file exists, the menu item is disabled.

-The command **File -> Import -> Well Data -> Import Well Paths From SSI-hub** launches a wizard to guide you through the process of selecting the well trajectories you need.
+The command **File -> Import -> Well Data -> Import Well Paths From SSI-hub** launches a wizard to guide you through the process of selecting the well paths you need.

 {{% notice info %}}
 <strong>Access to web service: </strong>